 Rabbits reach sexual maturity when they reach about 75% of their adult body weight, which means smaller breeds will become fertile earlier.
 For females, the age of maturity is approx 4-5months in small breeds, 5-8 months in larger.
-Ideally females should be neutered after 5 months of age.
-In a male the testicles descend into their sacs at about 10-12 weeks, and they can be neutered anytime after that.
-Males will still be fertile for about 4 weeks after surgery, so do not put them with any entire, mature females until this time has lapsed.
+Ideally, females should be neutered after 5 months of age.
+In a male, the testicles descend into their scrotal sacks at about 10-12 weeks, which means they can be neutered anytime after that.
+Males will still be fertile for about 4 weeks after surgery, so do not put them with an entire, mature female until this time has past.

 Desexing your rabbit keeps them happy and healthy and improves their quality and length of life!

 Our recommendation is to desex your pet rabbit.
 The reasoning for this is to reduce unwanted litters (shelters are overflowing), undesired behavioral issues or traits and reduce long term health risks such as cancer.